Raquel's Chocolate Cake

 1. Separate the egg white and egg yolks.
 Set the egg white aside.

-2. Melt the chocolate and butter bain-marie.
+2. Melt the chocolate and butter au bain-marie (with double boilers).

 3. Lower temperature and stir in well one egg yolk at a time.